 Expenses for the summer are different from those during the regular session.
-They are announced in a special bulletin, a copy of which may be obtained on request from the Director of Admissions and Records of the College.
+They are announced in a special bulletin, a copy of which may be obtained on request from the Business Office of the College.

 THE COLLEGE BOOKSTORE

 The campus bookstore is operated as a convenience to students and instructors in securing books when needed.
 Secondhand books, in good condition, are purchased from students at a fair price provided such books will be used again as textbooks.
 This exchange of textbooks reduces the total cost of books for each student.